wkande/noditor-docs/docs/server/db.md

 # SQLite3 Database

-The Noditor Server creates a local ***SQLite3 Database*** to record data from your Applciations and other data created by the Noditor App.
+The Noditor Server creates a local ***SQLite3 Database*** to record data from your Appliciations and other data created by the Noditor App.

 This database is automatically managed by the Noditor Server.
 Only the TTL (Time-To-Live) parameter can be altered.